Ongoing Service Opportunities

 * Desire to work collaboratively on a team * Competency in basic academic skills such as reading, math, spelling, language arts and writing.

-We also have a site up just for parents, staff and volunteers to see what we do in our program: https://salvationarmygnv.jumbula.com/view#/home
+They also have a site up just for parents, staff and volunteers to see what we do in their program: https://salvationarmygnv.jumbula.com/view#/home

 Community Partnership: Howard Bishop Middle School